PI-Portal/pi_portal/markdown/INSTALLATION.md

 ### USB Webcams

-This might save someone some trouble ...
+This might save someone some trouble…

 In some cases unplugging and then reconnecting USB web cameras may renumber the devices.
 This changes  their hardware device name.
-Since the pi_portal configuration needs to match the hardware device names, this can occasionally cause problems.
+Since the Portal configuration needs to match the hardware device names, this can occasionally cause problems.

 For reliability, it's recommended to avoid these types of disconnections while using the application.
 If this scenario does occur, restarting your Raspberry Pi will restore the original device numbering.

 ### Supervisord

-Pi Portal makes heavy use of [supervisord](http://supervisord.org/) to manage processes.
+pi_portal makes heavy use of [supervisord](http://supervisord.org/) to manage processes.

 If you have custom configuration for supervisord you will encounter problems during install and uninstall.
-Deploying Pi Portal as a docker container is strongly recommended in these types of scenarios.
+Deploying pi_portal as a docker container is strongly recommended in these types of scenarios.

 ### Older Hardware